WestpacGEL/GEL/components/alert/README.md

-# @westpac/icon
+# @westpac/alert

-The icon component.
+The alert component.